What is Arlington Garden?

 Arlington Garden has been developed by a collaboration between Arlington Garden in Pasadena, City of Pasadena, Pasadena Department of Public Works, and Pasadena Water & Power, with help from Pasadena Beautiful Foundation and the Mediterranean Garden Society.
 Continued support comes from garden clubs, local businesses, nurseries, neighbors and friends.

 With the help of former City Manager Cynthia Kurtz, Betty and Charles worked with designer Mayita Dinos to break ground on the garden in 2005.
 They were inspired by Jan Smithen’s book Sun-Drenched Gardens: The Mediterranean Style, and, in the summer of 2005, the first of many plantings began.
 Their goal was to create a public, water-wise garden that celebrates Southern California’s mediterranean climate.
 The garden they founded demonstrates how beautiful and practical a well-planned, water-conserving and climate-appropriate garden can be.

 Pasadena has only one dedicated public garden, Arlington Garden.
 We are open to everyone seven days a week during daylight hours.
 The garden is free to the public through the generous support of our partners and people like you.

 To keep the garden at its best for everyone, we ask that you remember:

-• Amateur photography is allowed and free.
-However, if you wish to shoot professionally in the garden (weddings, groups, portraits, lighting setups) you must pay a nominal fee and obtain a permit.
+• Candid and unplanned photography is allowed and free.
+However, if you wish to hold a planned photography session in the garden (including weddings, groups, portraits, proms, etc.) you must pay a fee and obtain a permit.
 The process is quick, and will allow you to shoot without interruption from garden management.

 • Pets are welcome, but please clean up after your pets and keep them on a leash at all times.